 Asian ginseng, which is mainly grown and cultivated in South Korea and China, includes the species Panax ginseng (also known as red ginseng and Korean ginseng) and Panax notoginseng (also known as Chinese ginseng and notoginseng).

-On the other hand, American ginseng (Panax quinquefolius) is usually grown and harvested in the US and Canada.
+American ginseng (Panax quinquefolius), on the other hand, is usually grown and harvested in the US and Canada.

-While most studies have tended to only investigate the effects of Asian ginseng on erectile dysfunction, American ginseng has also been shown to improve sexual performance in animals.
+While most studies have tended to only investigate the effects of Asian ginseng on erectile dysfunction, American ginseng has also been shown to positively affect sexual performance in animals.

 Some claim Asian ginseng is more potent than American ginseng, but these claims do not have much scientific backing.

-It should be emphasised that the evidence for the mechanism of action and effects of ginseng isn’t of the highest quality, and the papers that do exist are fairly few.
+The available evidence on how ginseng works in the body and its effects isn’t of the highest quality, and there aren’t that many papers on its effectiveness for ED.
 That being said, ginseng - specifically Panax ginseng - is suggested to have three main benefits when it comes to improving erectile function.

 1. Nitric oxide production: Panax ginseng’s possible antioxidant and organ-protective properties are believed to enhance nitric oxide (NO) synthesis in the blood vessels of the penis.

-NO is vital for strong erections because it dilates (widens) the blood vessels in the penis.
+NO is vital for strong erections because it helps to dilate (widen) the blood vessels in the penis.
 Panax ginseng’s possible ability to increase NO production may allow more blood to flow into the penis - resulting in firmer erections.

 Caution is recommended if taking Panax ginseng with certain medicines, particularly warfarin, oral hypoglycemic agents (anti-diabetic medication), insulin, and phenelzine.

-The benefits of ginseng appear to be numerous - however, it is important to note that the high-quality evidence supporting its effectiveness as a treatment for erectile dysfunction is sparse.
+The benefits of ginseng appear to be numerous.
+However, it's important to note that the high-quality evidence supporting its effectiveness as a treatment for erectile dysfunction is sparse.

 The action of specific compounds in Panax ginseng - such as adaptogens, antioxidants, and ginsenosides - are also believed to be beneficial for promoting overall health and wellbeing.